 You can avoid mold by using clean equipment, keeping your kombucha covered, and washing your hands when you have to handle the scoby.

-I don’t have a picture here to show you because I’ve never had to deal with mold in 3+ years of making kombucha… I’m not a perfectionist clean freak, it’s just a very forgiving brew to make (Unlike beer, where you have to sanitize everything for 3 years and sacrifice to the gods before each brew).
+Personally, I’ve only had to deal with mold once in all my 4+ years of making kombucha… I’m not a perfectionist clean freak, it’s just a very forgiving brew to make (Unlike beer, where you have to sanitize everything for 3 years and sacrifice to the beer gods before each brew).

 But I do know what mold looks like, so if you have questions you can always send me a pic of your scoby!